joyeecheung/node/doc/api/modules.md

 When `require()` actually encounters an ES module for the first time in the process, it will emit an experimental warning.
 The warning is expected to be removed when this feature stablizes.
+This feature can be detected by checking if `process.features.require_module` is `true`.

 ## All together